 MONARCH is a Phase 1/2a open-label study of children and adolescents ages 2 to 18 who have an established diagnosis of Dravet syndrome and have evidence of a pathogenic genetic mutation in the SCN1A gene.
 The primary objectives will be to assess the safety and tolerability of STK-001, as well as to characterize human pharmacokinetics.
 The study is designed to enroll approximately 40 patients at 20 sites in the U.S.

 BUTTERFLY is an observational study of Dravet syndrome patients initiated by Stoke.
 This non-interventional two-year study, being conducted at approximately 20 sites in the U.S., observes patients ages 2-18 years with mutations in the SCN1A gene.

 Epilepsy Gene Panel Testing Program

 As the potential for precision therapies in epilepsy becomes clear, genetic testing for patients is critical.
-Stoke Therapeutics is part of an innovative, cross-company collaboration that aims to provide faster diagnosis for young children with epilepsy.
-Together with Invitae, BioMarin and Xenon Pharmaceuticals, the collaboration sponsors a no-cost epilepsy gene panel testing program for health care providers (HCPs) to order for any child up to 60 months old who has had an unprovoked seizure.
+Stoke Therapeutics is part of an innovative, cross-company collaboration founded by Invitae and BioMarin that aims to provide faster diagnosis for young children with epilepsy.
+The collaboration sponsors a no-cost epilepsy gene panel testing program for health care providers (HCPs) to order for any child up to the age of 8 years old who has had an unprovoked seizure.